Sonaza/Tessa/README.md

-## Tessa
+## Tessa Engine
-Game and application boilerplate stuff for making things!
+Boilerplate stuff for making things like games or applications, maybe!

 ### And making things!
 Ivie - Image Viewer Enhanced (the third attempt)